apache/pinot/README.md

 }
 ```

+The optional `maxRecordStoreEntries` controls how many records are allowed in a leaf node before a split is required.
+The default is 100000.

 In addition to this, one can specify a threshold function and it's configuration.
 The following example shows use of an absolute threshold function that requires `numberOfMemberConnectionsSent` to be greater than or equal to 250 for a record not to be eligible for roll-up:

 ```